-- 5.1 Accounting standards have been adopted for the first time in respect of: - IFRS 10, Consolidated Financial Statements - IFRS 11, Joint Arrangements - IFRS 12, Disclosure of Interests in Other Entities - 5.2 In light of the adoption of the standards the Council has reviewed its collaboration arrangements to ensure full compliance in its financial statements.
-The major impact of the adoption of the new accounting standards has been the approach to the consolidation of local authority maintained schools. - 5.3 The Council has determined that, after reviewing the control arrangements for schools and the controls around the use of land and buildings, it benefits from the service potential of the land assets of Voluntary Controlled (VC), Voluntary Aided (VA) and Foundation schools.
+- 5.1 Accounting standards have been adopted for the first time in respect of: - IFRS 10, Consolidated Financial Statements - IFRS 11, Joint Arrangements - IFRS 12, Disclosure of Interests in Other Entities - The major impact in respect of the above changes has been the consideration of accounting for local authority maintained schools, which the Council has previously consolidated into its entity accounts.
+Local authority maintained schools are considered to be entities where the balance of control lies with the Council and therefore the transactions in respect of the income and expenditure and the assets and liabilities of these schools falls within the Council boundary for consolidation purposes.
+The guidance issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) requires that school transactions should be reported within the Council's entity financial statements rather than through consolidation in the Council's Group Accounts.
+This is consistent with the treatment of local authority maintained schools in the Council's accounts in previous years and there is, therefore, no change in the Council's accounting arrangements. - 5.3 The Council has determined that, after reviewing the control arrangements for schools and the controls around the use of land and buildings, it benefits from the Page 1627 of 294 service potential of the land assets of Voluntary Controlled (VC), Voluntary Aided (VA) and Foundation schools.
 The Council has, therefore, determined that it should include the land assets of VC, VA and Foundation schools on its balance sheet, in addition to the buildings assets that it has previously included.
 Details are set out in the foreword to the Council's financial statements and in further detail in Note 5, Prior Period Adjustments and other relevant notes.